BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_5_Accessing_Bitcoind_with_Rust.md

 # 17.5: Accessing Bitcoind with Rust

-> :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 This section explains how to interact with `bitcoind` using the Rust programming language and the [`bitcoincore-rpc` crate](https://github.com/rust-bitcoin/rust-bitcoincore-rpc).

-## Setting Up Rust
+## Set Up Rust

 You need to install both Rust and Cargo.